troessner/reek/docs/API.md

 Everything that is mentioned in this document can be considered stable in the sense that it will only change across major versions.

-`Reek 3` was the first major version with a stable API.
-As soon as `Reek 4` is released we will mark the differences between `3` and `4`.

 There is one thing in this API documentation you can't and shouldn't rely on:
 The `SmellWarning` messages itself.